Capital Blue Cross (CBC):

 If you are having thoughts of harming yourself or others, please immediately call 911, the National Suicide Prevention Hotline at 988, or go to your nearest emergency room.

 The Employee Assistance Program (EAP) offers eight (8) free confidential counseling sessions, as well as educational tools and referral services to help you manage life’s problems – and to help you and your family lead happier and more productive lives at home and at work.
 The EAP is managed by Quest Behavioral Health, which provides access to a network of behavioral health providers in the community.
 Additionally, Quest provides resources for many work/life challenges.
 Members can contact the EAP directly and all contacts are private.

-Quest Care Managers are available 24 hours a day/7 days a week to assist with accessing care, particularly for urgent matters.
+Quest Care Managers are available 24 hours a day/7 days a week to assist with accessing care for urgent clinical needs.
 Please call 1-800-364-6352 for assistance.

 Quest also has a free employee resource program that offers information, advice and support on a wide range of everyday legal and financial issues.
 Click here to view some of the legal/financial services provided.
 You or your family member can contact the Quest Employee Assistance program’s Legal and Financial guidance line by calling 1-888-254-8104 use the following company code: qeap-lgh.

 To access the Quest Legal & Financial Resources Website, navigate to http://www.worklifeservices.net/